-Mod No. Paragraph or Section Proposed Modification Policy S Policy S1: Presumption in favour of sustainable development MM1 Policy para (3)(a) Where there are no policies relevant to the application or relevant policies are out of date at the time of making the decision, then the Council will grant permission unless material considerations indicate otherwise, taking into account whether: a) Specific policies in that Framework indicate that development should be restricted.
+Mod No. Paragraph or Section Proposed Modification Policy S 1: Presumption on in fav our of sustainable development MM1 Policy para (3)(a) (3) Where there are no policies relevant to the application or relevant policies are out of date at the time of making the decision, then the Council will grant permission unless material considerations indicate otherwise, taking into account whether: a) Specific policies in that Framework indicate that development should be restricted.
 The application of policies in the National Planning Policy Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or MM1 Reasoned Justification para 4.1.4 4.1.4 Local Planning Authorities are encouraged to include a policy within their Local Plan that embraces the presumption in favour of sustainable development.
 Policy S1 meets this requirement and adopts the model wording suggested.
 When implementing Policy S1, local circumstances will be taken into account to respond to different opportunities for achieving sustainable development.
-In accordance with the NPPF policies in the NPPF that protect important natural and heritage assets, the presumption will not automatically apply to policies relating to; habitats sites (including sites protected under the Birds and Habitats Directives) and/or, designated as Sites of Special Scientific Interest (SSSIs), development requiring appropriate assessment because of its potential impact on a habitats site 8 , land designated as Green Belt; or Local Green Space, the Surrey Hills Area of Outstanding Natural Beauty, designated heritage assets, and or locations identified as at risk of flooding.
-This includes net new residential development within 5km of the Thames Basin Heath Special Protection Area and residential development of over 50 net new dwellings within 7km of the Thames Basin Heath Special Protection Area.
-See Policy P5 Thames Basin Heaths Special Protection Area.
+In accordance with the NPPFpolicies in the NPPF that protect important natural and heritage assets, the presumption will not automatically apply to policies relating to; habitats sites (including sites protected under the Birds and Habitats Directives)-and/or, designated as Sites of Special Scientific Interest (SSSIs), development requiring appropriate assessment because of its potential impact on a habitats site , land designated as Green Belt; or Local Green Space, the Surrey Hills Area of Outstanding Natural Beauty, designated heritage assets_and-or_locations identified as at risk of flooding.